 Biography Hawai‘i is a television documentary series that focuses on residents whose lives have had a lasting impact on these islands.
 Featuring people from different ethnic groups and walks of life, but with an emphasis on Hawaiian subjects, Biography Hawai‘i appeals to a statewide and national audience through the informative and engaging format of visual biography.
 By illuminating the fascinating lives of people who contributed significantly to our state, Biography Hawai‘i also sheds new light on those important events and issues which continue to shape the course of island history.

-The episodes making up the Biography Hawai‘i series have been aired frequently on PBS Hawaii.
+The episodes making up the Biography Hawai‘i series were aired on PBS Hawaii.
 The hour-long premiere episode, Biography Hawai‘i: Maiki Aiu Lake, was broadcast in November of 2002, and was nominated for a Western Regional Emmy Award.

 Biography Hawai‘i presents individual lives as starting points for the discussion of issues of crucial interest to contemporary Hawai‘i.
 The questions these lives raise are not simply historical, but contemporary as well.
 Such questions of aesthetics and politics, of philosophy and culture, of historical continuity and historical change, confront the peoples of Hawai‘i every day.
 This project will provide contexts, and a series of human focal points, to explore answers proposed in the past, and possible methods for answering similar questions today.